wordofwarning/wordofwarning.org/current/2018-springsummer/proto-type/index.md

 *Presented by* The Lowry + Word of Warning *as part of* <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF</a>

 #### In Brief
 How a nation raised their voices in protest.
-And how collective power can move a mountain — even if only a little
+And how collective power can move a mountain — even if only a little.

 #### Venue + Booking Details
 Date: Wednesday 28 February 2018, 8pm